ReadingAndThinking.com

 It can also be understood as both internal and external.

-In order to facilitate understanding, we take "people" as an example to make a brief summary and explanation.
+To facilitate understanding, we take "people" as an example to make a brief summary and explanation.

-In order for a person to develop well, in addition to his own cultivation, it is also very important to utilize the external environment.
+For a person to develop well, in addition to his own cultivation, it is also very important to utilize the external environment.

 Part of its Goals and Values

-You need to be clear about your development goals, whether you want to make a lot of money or family happiness, or something else.
+You need to be clear about your development goals, whether you want to make a lot of money family happiness, or something else.

 Goals and values are consistent and mutually supportive.
 Because your values are money first, your goal is to get more money.